- Research News

 Q: Are there any Research Assistant positions available for qualified M.Eng students?
 It is not often that our faculty members have research positions available for students and even more rare for them to hire someone before having met them and established a working relationship with them, (i.e. have had them as a student in their course.)
 When such positions do become available, the faculty generally identify candidates and contact them directly.
 It is not useful for students or prospective students to contact faculty members inquiring about such positions.

 Q: My application to your program was rejected.
 I suspect this was due to my low GRE (or TOEFL) score.
 Can I retake the test and apply again next time?
 You may reapply after re-taking the GRE or TOEFL test.
 You will be required to complete an entirely new application and supply all new materials at the time of your new application.
-However, it is very rare that an applicant is denied an offer of admission based solely on GRE scores, a decision to reject an applicants is more likely the result of several criteria not being met.
-If you have not scored the minimum in every section of the TOEFL test, however, we will not even consider your application as a University rule prevents us from offering admission to anyone who does not meet the minimums.
+However, it is very rare that an applicant is denied an offer of admission based solely on GRE scores.
+A decision to reject an applicant is more likely the result of several criteria not being met.
+If you have not scored the minimum in every section of the TOEFL test, however, we will not even consider your application due to the University rule that prevents us from offering admission to anyone who does not meet the minimums.
 Please find more information on the TOEFL requirement here.

 Q: My TOEFL scores are at or above the minimum scores required, however I did poorly on the Verbal section of the GRE test.
 Does the admission committee take the GRE Verbal score into consideration when evaluating applications from International students?
 Although there is a required minimum for the TOEFL exam, the admissions committee does also consider the GRE Verbal as an indication of English Language Proficiency and hope to see that GRE Verbal scores are consistent with the TOEFL scores.